Skip to main content

 Understanding Replication Lag

 Replication Lag Timeline Replication lag is the time delay between when a write occurs on the leader and when it’s applied on a follower.
 The diagram above shows a 150ms lag where the follower is consistently behind the leader.
-Why Lag Happens:
+Why Lag Happens (and why you cannot eliminate it entirely):

 Measuring Lag: